Menu Close

 The Artist Trains the Mind’s Eye, the Composer Trains the Mind’s Ear

-When composing, it’s important to keep your mind open to anything interesting that might turn up.
+When composing, it’s important to keep the mind open to anything interesting that might turn up.
 Experiment and listen deeply.
-Stop as soon as you discover an idea of interest.
-Take the idea and manipulate it, try to “hear” where it wants to go, what might come before it, what sounds good underneath it, etc.
+As soon as an interesting idea is discovered, stop.
+Repeat the idea, manipulate it, try to ‘hear’ where it wants to go, what might come before it, what sounds good underneath it, etc.

-This process is similar to an artist sketching as a face gradually takes shape, visualizing how it would look with deeper set eyes, or with wild hair.
+Whether experimenting with fine details or checking how ideas flow together, this whole process is like an artist sketching as a face gradually takes shape, visualizing how it might look with deeper set eyes, or with wild hair.
 The composer must learn to ‘visualize’ their music, hearing it in their imagination (audiation) as they play and manipulate it at the piano.
 They must learn to find the notes they hear.
-Ear training will help immensely, and in fact the composition-improvisation process itself trains the ear.
+Ear training will help immensely, and in fact the composition-improvisation process itself helps train the ear.

 Next